reladric/RedditImageDownloader/README.md

 # RedditImageDownloader
-Downloads Images linked in any subreddtt to a local location
+Downloads Images linked in any subreddtt to a local location Run at a regular interval to keep getting the newer images in any selected subreddit
 * Currently supports only imgur
-* Respects the reddits API rules.
+* Respects the reddit's API rules.
 (Might be 'err'ing on the side of safety)
-* Uses MySQL to
+* Uses MySQL to 'bookmark' posts until which download is completed
 * Loads the subreddits to scan from a ini file
 # Requirements
 * Developed for Python 3.4.x+